basp-group/SARA-adaptive-PPD/README.md

 git pull
-git submodule sync --recursive # update submodule address, in case the url has changed git submodule update --init --recursive # update the content of the submodules
+git submodule sync --recursive # update submodule address, in case the url has changed git submodule update --init --recursive # update the content of the submodules git submodule update --remote --merge # fetch and merge latest state of the submodule
 ```